Cyber Readiness of The U.S.

 Cyber risks are growing, both in their prevalence and in their disruptive potential, as individuals, companies and government agencies become increasingly more dependent on technology.
 New and more sophisticated threats continue to emerge with cybercriminals using artificial intelligence and machine learning to conduct attacks.
 In addition, the explosive growth of the ‘internet of things’ is expanding the surface open to cyberattack as millions of new interconnected devices, most with little built-in security, come online.
-It is predicted by Gartner Inc. that there will be some 20 billion internet connected devices in 2020.
+With prediction’s by Gartner Inc. that there will be some 20 billion internet connected devices in 2020 what is the cyber readiness of the U.S.?

 Cybercrime knows no geographic boundaries – attacks are launched from all over the world and targets of attacks are not restricted based on location.
 Cybersecurity is a real concern for everybody and every organization.
 No-one is immune.